-If you are dealing with issues like pelvic pain or abnormal bleeding, your first thought probably will not be that you have ovarian cancer.
-Ovarian cancer signs are often very subtle and similar to symptoms of other problems, so it is very easy for you or your doctor to miss them at first.
-You need to keep an eye out for these seven ovarian cancer symptoms so you can get it diagnosed and start treatment as soon as possible.
+If you are dealing pelvic pain or abnormal bleeding, your first thought will not be that you have ovarian cancer.
+Ovarian cancer signs are often very subtle and similar to symptoms of other problems.
+So it is very easy for you or your doctor to miss them at first.
+You need to keep an eye out for these seven ovarian cancer symptoms.

-If you have pain that comes and goes for more than a week or so, you may need to visit a doctor.
+If you have pain for more than a week or so, you may need to visit a doctor.
 This symptom normally does not show up until your ovarian cancer has spread, so it is particularly concerning.
 Women may notice both abdominal and pelvic pain, so you might have discomfort anywhere from your bowel to your diaphragm.

 Dr. Mitchel Hoffman from the Moffit Cancer Center explains that the ovaries tend to grow as cancer develops.
 There is limited space in your abdomen, so the enlarged ovaries can press against your bladder.
 This can lead you to need frequent bathroom trips.